Shibbir-Ahmad/Machine-Learning-Projects/README.md

 # Machine-Learning-with-Python

-In this repository, I have kept all my projects using machine learning.
+In this repository, I will upload all my projects using machine learning with python.